makaubenson/Data-Structures-Operators/readme.md

 - Its available on all maps.
 - All we need is to parse the name of the key.
 - The key's data type should be retained while being parsed.
+- We can delete elements using delete operator.
+This is however a slow process